 The main activity of the SysMod COSI is a meeting part of the ISMB (Intelligent Systems in Molecular Biology, which the annual meeting of the ISCB).

 The goal of the SysMod meeting is to foster the integration of systems modeling and bioinformatics by creating a forum for systems modelers and bioinformaticians to discuss common research questions and methods.
 The meeting will focus on the mathematical modeling of biological systems, and its interactions with bioinformatics.
 The meeting will cover the full range of methods used in systems modeling, including qualitative and quantitative and dynamical and steady modeling, as well as cover the full range of applications of systems modeling including basic science, bioengineering, and medicine.
 The first SysMod meeting will focus on areas of systems modeling which are, or could be, deeply integrated with bioinformatics, including logical, rule-based, and constraint-based modeling.

 - 2017 SysMod meeting.
-SysMod will organise one of the day of the "systems" theme at the next ISMB in July 2017 in Prague.
+SysMod will organise one of the days during the "systems" track at the next ISMB in Prague on July 22nd.

 - 2016 SysMod meeting.
 The first meeting took place July 9, 2016 at the ISMB Conference in Orlando, Florida.
 The meeting featured three keynote talks, seven contributed talks, a community discussion, and a poster session.

 - On July 10th 2016, SysMod jointly organised a special COSI session with the NetBio COSI.
 The session comprised short presentations of the COSI, 4 talks by renowned speakers and discussions on how to build synergies.